 Tulip glasses work nicely with strong or delicately-flavored beers, including saisons, Belgian pales, or double stouts.
 The bowl shape and fluted edge fully release the aromas of the beer.
 The fluted edge also traps the perfect amount of foam.

-Spiegelau Tulip, Set of 4 Classics, European-Made Lead-Free Crystal, Modern, Dishwasher Safe, Professional Quality Beer Glass Gift Set, 15.5 oz
+Spiegelau Beer Classics Tulip Glasses, Set of 4, European-Made Lead-Free Crystal, Modern Beer Glasses, Dishwasher Safe, Professional Quality Beer Tulip Glass Gift Set, 15.5 oz

 Snifters also work really nicely for strong brews (plus, they’re smaller, making it easier to pace yourself with a high-ABV beer).
 IPAs, double IPAs, double stouts, saisons, and Belgian darks all tend to work well in a snifter.